Petrillo Music Shell: Location and layout

 Deed restrictions dating from the city's early history generally forbid any buildings in Grant Park between Randolph Drive and 11th Place.
 As the result of a series of Illinois Supreme Court rulings, Grant Park has been "forever open, clear and free" since 1836, which was a year before the city of Chicago was incorporated.
 In 1839, United States Secretary of War Joel Roberts Poinsett declared the land between Randolph Street and Madison Street east of Michigan Avenue "Public Ground forever to remain vacant of buildings.
 Aaron Montgomery Ward, who is known both as the inventor of mail order and the protector of Grant Park, twice sued the city of Chicago to force it to remove buildings and structures from Grant Park and to keep it from building new ones.
 As a result, the city has what are termed the Montgomery Ward height restrictions on buildings and structures in Grant Park.

 In 1972, plans were advanced to build a large new concrete-and-fiberglass band shell atop a new underground parking garage, but community groups defended the Ward restrictions.
 A compromise produced the inexpensive, staff-designed, demountable band shell at Butler Field, which opened in 1978.
 The "semi-permanent" designation skirted the Ward prohibitions and the new structure cost only $3 million ($ million).

-With an official street address at 235 S. Columbus Drive, the music shell encompasses the entire block bounded by Lake Shore Drive to the east, Columbus Drive to the west, East Monroe Drive to the north and East Jackson Drive to the south.
+With an official street address at 235 S. Columbus Drive, the music shell anchors the southwest corner of Butler Field, an entire block bounded by Lake Shore Drive to the east, Columbus Drive to the west, East Monroe Drive to the north and East Jackson Drive to the south.
 This places it a block east of the Art Institute of Chicago, a block north of Buckingham Fountain, and southeast of Millennium Park.
-The amphitheater and paved surface for public seating is in the southwest corner of the block.
-This has served as one of the main stages for recent Lollapalooza celebrations.
+The amphitheater and paved surface for public seating has served as one of the main stages for recent Lollapalooza celebrations.